fiddleheadjs/fiddlehead/README.md

 ### Memo

-Different from React, any components of FdH are "pure".
+Different from React, any components of FdH are "pure" without wrapping them with `memo` HOC.
 This means, components will not re-rendered without changes in their props or states, even when their parent components re-rendered.
 We use the shallow comparison to determine if props are changed or not.